MogensenJesse/image-optimizer/DOCUMENTATION.md

 ```

 The sidecar packaging process:
-1. Compiles the Node.js application into a standalone executable
+1. Compiles the Node.js application into a standalone executable for the current platform (Windows, macOS, or Linux)
 2. Includes Sharp with platform-specific binaries and dependencies
-3. Uses the Rust target triple (e.g., `x86_64-pc-windows-msvc`) to name the executable
+3. Uses the Rust target triple (e.g., `x86_64-pc-windows-msvc` or `x86_64-apple-darwin`) to name the executable
 4. Moves the executable to `src-tauri/binaries/` for Tauri to access

 The pkg configuration in `sharp-sidecar/package.json` specifies: